 - ✓ Final Exam Option (100 points): The online final exam window will open at 12:01am Sunday at start of finals week and close at 11:59pm on Saturday at end of finals week.
 The final exam will be scored (100 points), timed (120 minutes), and cumulative (made of questions drawn from quiz question pools and a pool of questions proposed by students).
-The final exam can only be taken once. - ✓ Final Paper Option (100 points): You can expand one of your long replies into a full philosophical analysis by 11:59pm on Saturday at the end of finals week.
+The final exam can only be taken once. - ✓ Final Paper Option (100 points): You can write a philosophical analysis on one of our 'recommended' texts above, or expand one of your long replies into a full philosophical analysis, by 11:59pm on Saturday at the end of finals week.
 See details in the 'Philosophical Analysis' PDF.
 We will use http://turnitin.com for this paper.